EPISOLrelease/EPIPY/README.md

 * High throughput small molecule generation and solvation free energy calculation https://colab.research.google.com/github/EPISOLrelease/EPIPY/blob/main/Colab_tutorials/episol_small_molecule_high_throughput_release.ipynb

+Notebooks for local use (and their corresponding environment.yml file) are found in the [tutorial folder](./tutorials).

 > [!WARNING]
 > epipy is in its beta phase and the code will be continually improved